 When we planned on coming to Europe, Slovenia was firmly on the list of places we didn’t want to miss out on.
 But seven months, several impromptu trips away from the continent and a few visa woes later, we had just three weeks left of our 16-month adventure and still had not set foot in this gorgeous country.

-And so, with time quickly running out, we set upon a mad booking frenzy and found ourselves the following morning with no plan whatsoever on the bus to Ljubljana.
+And so, with time quickly running out, we set upon a mad booking frenzy and found ourselves the following morning with no plan whatsoever on our way to Ljubljana.

 With a welcome like this, it’s safe to say we fell pretty hard for Slovenia.

-It seems most travellers stop in at Ljubljana for just the one night, and without the major attractions of other European hubs to tick off their list they never failed to question how on earth we could ever manage to stay here for five.
+It seems that most travellers stop in at Ljubljana for just the one night, and without the major tourist attractions of other European hubs to tick off their list, they never failed to question how on earth we could ever manage to stay here for five.

 But even after all those days, it still felt like we left too soon.

-You see, Ljubljana is not a place to just rush around just to tick off your list.
-Rather, it is a place to experience and take in slowly.
+You see, Ljubljana is not a place to just rush around, but rather, one to experience and take in slowly.

-So, are you heading to Eastern Europe?
-Don’t make this city just a one night stand – it deserves so much more than that.
-These were our favourite things to do in Ljubljana and everything you need to know to enjoy your time there!
+So, if you’re heading to Eastern Europe, don’t make this city just a one night stand – it deserves so much more than that.
+These were our favourite things to do in Ljubljana, Slovenia’s charming capital, and everything you need to know to plan your visit!

-If you are short on time in the city this is the best way to get a taste of the highlights with some interesting stories to take with you.
+If you are short on time on your visit to Ljubljana, this is the best way to get a taste of the highlights with some interesting stories to take with you.

 The Ljubljanica River is the pulsing heart of the city with a lively open-air cafe and restaurant scene taking over the boulevard either side of it.